thecodersguilduk/tcg_site/site/blog/five-top-tips-for-landing-a-tech-job-in-2021.md

 We spoke about our social mission and continued dedication to increase diversity, promoting inclusion and removing barriers to careers in tech.

 ## Talk highlights

-My talk at the Leeds Digital Forum brought together key points around the work we are doing to promote inclusion and champion the development of people from all walks of life:
+The talk brought together key points around the work we are doing to promote inclusion and champion the development of people from all walks of life:

 * We’ve been delighted to work with the Department for Education through the [Liverpool City Region Combined Authority Council](https://thecodersguild.org.uk/blog/liverpool-city-region-to-receive-an-extension-of-digital-skills-courses-into-the-summer-of-2021/) and Yorkshire Combined Authority to train over 200 people and build their skills in web development, software testing and UX.
 * Our courses are led by industry professionals who are dedicated to giving apprentices the skills they need to be successful across various tech roles.